-- Parents/Carers
+- Parents

 - Teachers

-- Assistant Headteacher for Inclusion
+- Inclusion Manager

 - Social Care

-- Health professionals
+- · Health professionals

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
 A decision will be made by a group of people from education, health and social care about whether or not the child is eligible for an EHC Plan.
-Parents/carers have the right to appeal against a decision not to initiate an Education, Health and Care Needs assessment leading to an EHC Plan.
+Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.

-Further information about EHC Plans can found via the SEND Local Offer and/or by contacting the Independent Advice Support Service (IASS).
-The Southend-on-Sea Borough Council Local Offer is available on Livewell Southend website at:
+Further information about EHC Plans can found via the SEND Local Offer and/or by contacting Parent Partnership Service.